marcinnajder/mongo-shell-assistant/README.md

 }
 ```

-Change configuration settings accordingly to our sample database
+Change configuration settings to point to our sample database

 ```JavaScript
 {